In Mendocino wine country the late Larry Pacini, whose vineyard on Mill Creek Road in Talmage continues to make great wine, is legendary.

 From all accounts, her father Larry would approve.
 His spirit lives on through his ranch, his grandson Lorenzo's name and the grapes he planted and loved.
 His favorite Zinfandel is also one Lorie and Cherry feature in their Pacini Wines portfolio.
 "Zinfandel is a steady seller, even in a down market," says Lorie.

-Her mother Lillian, who lives at Larry's original Zinfandel vineyards.
+Her late mother Lillian, who lives at Larry's original Zinfandel vineyards.
 She says Larry chose to plant Zinfandel because "it was always in demand."
 He told her "other grapes come and go but Zinfandel is a mainstay," - like the Pacinis in Mendocino County.